uiztok/uiztok.github.io/_pages/about.md

 Welcome!
 ========
-Join us to understand the molecular world and create advanced concepts in medical diagnostics, therapy, and biotechnology.
+Join our quest to understand the molecular world and create advanced concepts in medical diagnostics, therapy, and biotechnology.

 Our vision
 ----------